devbcdestiller/whats-cat-api/README.md

 |---------------|----------|-------------|----------------------------------|
 | img | Yes      | image/jpeg or image/png | Image to be used for inference. |

-Stopping the container.
+## Stopping the container
-- `docker-compose kill` or `docker-compose down` if you want to delete the container
+`docker-compose kill` or `docker-compose down` if you want to delete the container